StackExchange/dnscontrol/docs/_providers/msdns.md

 {% endhighlight %}

-# Converting from ACTIVEDIRECTORY_PS
+# Converting from `ACTIVEDIRECTORY_PS`

 If you were using the `ACTIVEDIRECTORY_PS` provider and are switching to `MSDNS`, make the following changes:

 1. In `dnsconfig.js`, change `ACTIVEDIRECTORY_PS` to `MSDNS` in any `NewDnsProvider()` calls.

-2. In `creds.json`, delete `fakeps`, `pslog` and `psout` if they are used (they probably aren't).

-2. In `creds.json`, rename "ADServer" to "dnsserver".
+2. In `creds.json`: Since unused fields are quietly ignored, it is safe to list both the old and new options:
+  a.
+Add a field "dnsserver" with the DNS server's name.
+(OPTIONAL if dnscontrol is run on the DNS server.)

-3. If the PowerShell commands need to be run on a different host using a `PSSession`, add `pssession: "remoteserver",` where "remoteserver" is the name of the server where the PowerShell commands should run.
+  b.
+If the PowerShell commands need to be run on a different host using a `PSSession`, add `pssession: "remoteserver",` where `remoteserver` is the name of the server where the PowerShell commands should run.
+  c.
+The MSDNS provider will quietly ignore `fakeps`, `pslog` and `psout`.
+Feel free to leave them in `creds.json` until you are sure you aren't going back to the old provider.

+During the transition your `creds.json` file might look like:

+{% highlight javascript %}
+{
+  "msdns": {
+    "ADServer": "ny-dc01",         << Delete these after you have "fakeps": "true",              << verified that MSDNS works "pslog": "log.txt",            << properly.
+    "psout": "out.txt",
+    "dnsserver": "ny-dc01",
+    "pssession": "mywindowshost"
+  }
+}
+{% endhighlight %}

+3. Run `dnscontrol preview` to make sure the provider works as expected.

+4. If for any reason you need to revert, simply change `dnsconfig.js` to refer to `ACTIVEDIRECTORY_PS` again (or use `git` commands).
+If you are reverting because you found a bug, please [file an issue](https://github.com/StackExchange/dnscontrol/issues/new).

+5. Once you are confident in the new provider, remove `ADServer`, `fakeps`, `pslog`, `psout` from `creds.json`.